farbod2015/javascript/temp/The Complete ASP .Net MVC 5 Course.md

 ### Seeding the Database

 * The records that we populate in database's tables should be consistence across different environments.
-For example, the development database, testing database, and production database, they all should have the exact same membershipTypes.
+For example, the development database, testing database, and production database, they all should have the exact same membership types.

 * In code-first workflow, to ensure this consistency, we should not add data to the database manually.
 We should use migration to add new data.